apache/incubator-liminal/docs/source/How_to_install_liminal_in_airflow_on_kubernetes.md

     * Add a requirements txt file for the liminal package installation

 ### Mount the EFS file system onto a deployment box
-Now that Airflow contains the liminal package, we need to deploy the actual Yamls (DAGs) into airflow - by placing the Yaml files in each components\` `/opt/airflow/dags` folder.
+Our goal is to deploy the actual Yamls (DAGs) into airflow - by placing the Yaml files in each components\` `/opt/airflow/dags` folder.

 There are multiple ways to achieve this.